Energy Triangle: Volume of gas fields

 The gas reserve is estimated to have around 122 trillion cubic feet of undiscovered resources in the Levant Basin.
 After drilling no wells and locating no target drilling areas, Total relinquished Cyprus's Block 10 with no reserves found and, in March 2015, signed for continuing its exploration of Cyprus's Block 11 until February 2016.
 Noble Energy and Delek Group are the most competitive companies bidding for offshore exploration licenses in both Cyprus and Israel.

 The two companies, along with other explorers, have discovered a reported 26 trillion cubic feet of gas in the Leviathan and Tamar fields worth some 200 billion euros at today's prices.
 This is enough gas to supply Israel's needs for 150 years and Cyprus for 200 years.
 In August, 2015 at Egypt's EEZ, located only 6 km from Cyprus's Block 11, Eni discovered the Zohr field's estimated 30 tcf of natural gas in the Shorouk concession.

 Licensing for blocks has been expedited by the Cypriot presidential election that is coming up in 2018, with a specific focus on blocks 10 and 11.
 The cost per drillship is expected to be around 80 million euros; funds must be found for this and drilling must be pursued before project plans can be finalized.
-The depth of the water column is of serious concern for the engineers working on the project as the drills must reach into 7,500 meters of water.
+The depth of the water column is of serious concern for the engineers working on the project.